GameBuilder101/FridayNightRewrite/SCRIPTING.md

 - `onTrigger(state:ConductedState, time:Float, args:Dynamic)`
   - `state` is the state this event was triggered on (may not always be the PlayState!), `time` is the music time in milliseconds when it was triggered, and `args` contains any custom arguments set in the editor

+## Note Type Callbacks
+When you add any of the following functions to your note type script, the engine will call them at the appropriate time.

+- `onHit(state:PlayState, time:Float, lane:Int)`
+  - `time` is the music time in milliseconds when the note was hit.
+For `lane`, 0 is left, 1 down, 2 up, and 3 right
+- `onMiss(state:PlayState, time:Float, lane:Int)`
+  - `time` is the music time in milliseconds when the note was missed.
+For `lane`, 0 is left, 1 down, 2 up, and 3 right
+- `getScore(accuracy:Float, combo:Int, lane:Int):Int`
+  - `accuracy` is a value from 0 to 1.
+1 is absolutely perfect, while 0 is just barely within the hit range. `combo` is the player's current combo (excluding this note if it was just hit).
+For `lane`, 0 is left, 1 down, 2 up, and 3 right